s1356891/gitskills/README.md

 # gitskills
-Creating a new branch is quick & simple111111.
+Creating a new branch is quick & simple.